microsoftgraph/microsoft-graph-docs.pt-BR/concepts/tutorial-access-package-api.md

 ### <a name="add-a-resource-role-to-the-access-package"></a>Adicionar uma função de recurso ao pacote de acesso

-Adicione a função de membro do recurso de grupo ao pacote de acesso.
-Na solicitação, forneça a **ID** do pacote de acesso.
-No corpo da solicitação, forneça a **ID** do recurso de catálogo de grupo para accessPackageResource e forneça a **originid** da função de membro gravada anteriormente.
+Adicione a função Membro do recurso de grupo ao pacote de acesso.
+Na solicitação, forneça a **id** do pacote de acesso.
+No corpo da solicitação, forneça a **id** do recurso do catálogo de grupos para accessPackageResource e forneça a **originId** da função Membro que você gravou anteriormente.

 #### <a name="request"></a>Solicitação